 Be sure to give yourself a break at times.
-Ask other family members or friends to help you take care of your child.
-When your child is in the hospital, see if you can schedule friends and family to visit with your child so that you can go home to take a shower or nap, or to spend some time with your other children.
+Ask other family members or friends to help take care of your child.
+When your child is in the hospital, see if you can schedule friends and family to visit with your child so that you can go home to take a shower or nap, or to spend time with your other children.

-- Tetralogy of Fallot.
+- What is tetralogy of Fallot?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/tof.
-Accessed Nov.
-2, 2011.
+Accessed Aug.
+4, 2015.

-- Doyle T, et al. Overview of the management of tetralogy of Fallot. http://www.uptodate.com.
-Accessed Nov.
-2, 2011.
+- Doyle T, et al. Management and outcome of tetralogy of Fallot. http://www.uptodate.com/home.
+Accessed July 31, 2015.

-- Warnes CA, et al. ACC/AHA 2008 guidelines for the management of adults with congenital heart disease.
-2008;118:714.
+- Warnes CA, et al. ACC/AHA 2008 guidelines for the management of adults with congenital heart disease: Executive summary.
+Circulation.
+2008;118:2395.

 - Tetralogy of Fallot.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/CongenitalHeartDefects/AboutCongenitalHeartDefects/Tetralogy-of-Fallot_UCM_307038_Article.jsp.
 Accessed July 31, 2015.

 - Ferri FF.
 Tetralogy of Fallot.
 In: Ferri's Clinical Advisor 2016.
 Philadelphia, Pa.: Mosby Elsevier; 2016. https://www.clinicalkey.com.
 Accessed Aug.
 4, 2015.